 - Army or personal number (often called a service or regimental number) or date of birth

-- Death certificate unless the date of birth is over 116 years ago as the MOD presumes death or they died in service
+- A death certificate, unless their date of birth is over 116 years ago or they died in service

 Applying for WW2 Service Records if you are not the Next of Kin